chgferreira/backbone_extraction/README.md

 The code for the Instagram case study is into the `CS1 - Instagram` folder.
 Details on the algorithms we tested can be found in the papers below.

 TriBE - Tripartide Backbone Extraction
   - Ferreira, Carlos HG, et al. "Unveiling community dynamics on      instagram political network."
 12th ACM conference on web science.
-2020.
+2020. https://dl.acm.org/doi/fullHtml/10.1145/3394231.3397913
   - Ferreira, Carlos HG, et al. "On the dynamics of political discussions on Instagram: A network perspective."
-Online Social Networks and Media 25 (2021): 100155.
+Online Social Networks and Media 25 (2021): 100155. https://www.sciencedirect.com/science/article/abs/pii/S2468696421000379
+  - The jupyter notebooks in this repository include the source code of TriBe.

 Stochastic Degree Sequence Model (SDSM)
   - Neal, Z. P., Domagalski, R., & Sagan, B. (2021).
 Comparing alternatives to the fixed degree sequence model for extracting the backbone of bipartite projections.
 Scientific Reports, 11, 23929. https://doi.org/10.1038/s41598-021-03238-3